Senior Vibe Coder

 Tapan Patel - Vibe Coding Cleanup Specialist | Everything You Need to Know in 2025

-Indeed, you could see that there had been a lot of people who have immediately embraced this title based on their LinkedIn profiles:
+Indeed, you can see that many people have immediately embraced this title based on their LinkedIn profiles:

 And while for some this might be tongue-in-cheek or, perhaps, just plain desperate considering the volatile software development market, the software development community is at odds with what to make of it: